 Black Cats And Allergies

-Cat allergy sufferers of this world might be interested to learn that black cats are more likely, than any other coloured cat, to cause moderate to severe allergic reactions.
+Cat allergy sufferers of this world might be interested to learn that black cats are more likely, than any other colored cat, to cause moderate to severe allergic reactions.

-However, researchers are investigating whether the higher levels of melanin within a black cats skin are responsible for producing higher levels of the protein Fel d 1.
+However, researchers are investigating whether the higher levels of melanin within a black cat’s skin are responsible for producing higher levels of the protein Fel d 1.

 For more information on the black Maine Coon, click here to read my complete guide on the black Maine Coon cat.

 In fact, all cat breeds produce the protein most commonly associated with cat allergies, therefore no cat breed can ever be considered to be truly hypoallergenic.

 However, before excluding Maine Coons from your cat breed selection, it is vital to remember that each owner can take a number of steps to limit their exposure to cat allergies.